-It is striking that participants gave confidence ratings above 50% to the guess category, as "guess" was defined as a judgment having absolutely no basis, one could just as well have flipped a coin.
-It could be "guess" was taken as having a looser everyday meaning; or that when people were given a more fine grained scale (50-100 vs guess non-guess) they made more fine grained distinctions; or that the exact content of higher order thoughts fluctuate even over short time scales.
-In any case, for the guess attribution, there was no relationship between confidence and accuracy (Chan difference score = 0.52, SD = 4.65, not significantly different from zero, t(64) = .90, p = .37), indicating that knowledge in the guess category was unconscious by the zero correlation criterion.
-Further when people said they were guessing and their confidence was 50%, the average classification performance was 57%, significantly different from baseline, t(63) = 2.15. p = .036.
+It is striking that participants gave confidence ratings above 50% to the guess category, as "guess" was defined as a judgment having absolutely no basis, they could just as well have flipped a coin.
+It could be "guess" was taken as having a looser everyday meaning; or that when participants were given a more finely grained scale (50- 100 vs. guess/nonguess) they made more finely grained distinctions; or that the exact content of higher order thoughts fluctuate even over short time scales.
+In any case, for the guess attribution, there was no relationship between confidence and accuracy (Chan-difference score = .52, SD = 4.65, not significantly different from zero, t(64) = .90, p = .37), indicating that knowledge in the guess category was unconscious by the zero correlation criterion.
+Furthermore, when participants said they were guessing and their confidence was 50%, the average classification performance was 57%, significantly different from baseline, t(63) = 2.15. p = .036.

-When people give a confidence of 50% indicating that they were literally guessing, that may mean the answer "grammatical" or "non-grammatical" just popped into their head as if out of nowhere.
-But it might also mean that the answer was based on e.g. a rule, and it was the rule that just popped into the head and appeared to be based on nothing at all.
-That could still be a case of having knowledge without knowing that one did, i.e. unconscious knowledge, if in fact the rule was induced by a reliable learning process.
+When participants give a confidence of 50% indicating that they were literally guessing, that may mean the answer "grammatical" or "nongrammatical" just popped into their head as if out of nowhere.
+But it may also mean that the answer was based on, e.g., a rule, and it was the rule that just popped into the head and appeared to be based on nothing at all.
+That could still be a case of having knowledge without knowing that they did, i.e., unconscious knowledge, if in fact the rule was induced by a reliable learning process.
 Table 5 shows how the 50% confidence responses were distributed over the attributions, averaged over participants.
 The majority of 50% confidence responses were in the guess category.
 Their appearance in the intuition category indicates a contradiction; intuition was defined as meaning having some confidence.
 Only very small numbers of 50% confidence responses were associated with either rules or memory attributions.

-Table 5.
-The distribution of 50% confidence responses over attributions in experiment2.
-Standard errors (over participants) appear in parentheses.
+Table 5 The distribution of 50% confidence responses over attributions in Experiment 2